Vedalam (soundtrack): Release

 The marketing rights for the musical album were purchased by Sony Music India.
 The film's incomplete track list featuring the song titles, was released through Anirudh's Twitter handle on 12 October 2015, and the official track list was unveiled shortly after two days.
 It was reported that the soundtrack album will be released during the composer's birthday on 16 October 2015.
 But the album was eventually released on 21 October 2015, coinciding with Dusshera.
 Shortly after the audio release, the song teasers of "Aaluma Doluma" and "Veera Vinayaka" were released on 25 and 30 October.
 Within 12 hours, the former garnered over 4 million views on YouTube.
 An extended version of the track featuring Anirudh and rapper Badshah was released on 31 October.

 Reception

 The album received mixed response from critics.
 Reviewing for The Times of India, Sharanya CR wrote "After giving a hit album like Naanum Rowdy Dhaan, Anirudh effortlessly changes his game in this mass album."
-Behindwoods gave the album, a rating of 2.75 out of 5 saying "Anirudh serves it hot for Ajith fans!"
 Milliblog reviewed it as a "punchy" and "likeable commercial soundtrack."
-Indiaglitz gave a rating of 3 out of 5 and stated the album as "Modern", "youthful" and "energetic".
-In contrast, Bollywoodlife.com gave 2.5 out of 5 stars and stated the album as "okayish", while India.com rated the same and opined that "the album is a let down and the four songs and the theme fail to meet expectations."
-Reviewing for Moviecrow, Ramesh S Kannan who gave a rating of 2.5 out of 5 stated that "Anirudh has got mired into an unimpressive set of tunes with occasional highs in terms of orchestration.
-Overall, songs don't do justice to the high expectations or the legacy of the immensely innovative composer."
 Despite the mixed response, the song "Aaluma Doluma" became a viral hit upon release.
 India Today chose the track as one of the "top 15 Tamil songs of 2015".
 The Times of India called it as "one of the best dance numbers of the decade", as was DT Next which published the special edition of "10 iconic dance numbers in Tamil cinema" on the International Dance Day (29 April 2021), included the song in the list.